magarrent/filament-email-sent-log-viewer/README.md

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.
+This is a Package for Filament V3 to view all emails sent by your Laravel Application.

 ## Installation